Elizabeth Odio Benito

-Elizabeth Odio Benito (born 15 September 1939) is a lawyer and politician from Costa Rica.
-She served as President in the Inter-American Court of Human Rights from 2018 to 2020.
-She was a Vice-President of the International Criminal Court and of the International Criminal Tribunal for the Former Yugoslavia.
-She was twice appointed Justice Minister in her home country of Costa Rica, later becoming Vice-President of the Republic.
-Her background is as an academic lawyer, specialising in the administration of justice and human rights, in particular the rights of women.
+Elizabeth Odio Benito (born 15 September 1939) is a Costa Rican jurist, academic and politician who served as President of the Inter-American Court of Human Rights from 2020 to 2021 and as Second Vice President of Costa Rica from 1998 to 2002.
+She has also served as Vice-President of the International Criminal Court and as a judge and Vice-President of the International Criminal Tribunal for the former Yugoslavia.

+A member of the Social Christian Unity Party, Odio twice served as Minister of Justice and Grace from 1978 to 1982 and from 1990 to 1994.
+Throughout her career, she has specialized in human rights, international criminal law, and the rights of women.

 Early life and education

 Although born in Puntarenas, the first child of Emiliano Odio Madrigal and Esperanza Benito Ibañez, most of her early life was spent in San José, where she attended the Colegio Superior de Señoritas.
 The law was something of a tradition on her father's side of the family; Odio Benito was particularly encouraged by her lawyer uncle, Ulises Odio Santos, to study that subject.
 She graduated with a master's degree from the University of Costa Rica in 1964, where she remained for much of her academic career, rising to a full professorship in 1986 and Vice-President for Academic Affairs in 1988.
 During this period, she began to work in the field of gender studies, with an emphasis on crimes committed against women.